 The takeaway here?
 (Excuse the coffee pun).
 Speak to the customer, give them benefits and make them want to click – even if it is because of free shipping or a 2 for 1 offer.

-Creating ads for Black Friday or holiday season shopping means making your word count count.
+Creating ads for your Black Friday campaign, or any shopping season focused marketing, means making your word count count.
 But using the right words matters too.

 Making the most of any PPC ads, especially during your Black Friday marketing campaigns, means maximising your ad real estate.
 Using all your content space is one thing, but you can also add more tempting offers to click on.